Ryan-Tan-cheng-lee/3301R-project-eim322/README.md

 - Flask development server is not intended to be used in a production deployment.
 Therefore, intention is to use gunicorn as the WSGI server.
 - Database storage of readings in a NoSQL database (eg. MongoDB)
-- Explore containerization with Docker before hosting on a hyperscaler(eg. Google Cloud Run)
+- Explore containerization with Docker before hosting on Google Cloud Run